Learn how to make sure that your site is prepared for your prefab modular cabin. We’ve helped hundreds of customers, and we’ll help you too!

 There are a few things to consider as you choose a foundation for your Certified Modular Cabin by Riverwood Cabins.
 Your cabin advisor has helped many customers achieve their dreams of log cabin ownership, and can help you as well.
 Here are a few things to consider:

-Once you’ve decided whether you want a crawl space, full basement, or a concrete slab you can choose a local site contractor to complete the work for you.
+Once you’ve decided whether you want a crawl space or a basement, you can choose a local site contractor to complete the work for you.
 In many areas your cabin advisor may be able to recommend a contractor based on previous experiences.
 It may be beneficial for you to hire a contractor at the outset who can handle all of your site work, like digging a well, preparing for water and septic, as well as building the foundation.

 The detailed drawings we provide to your site contractor ensure that when your cabin is delivered the foundation is properly configured.
 The exact size and location of required design elements like utilities hookup access is shown on the plans.